Kenneth Onyeneke Orizu III: Reign

 Igwe Kenneth Onyeneke Orizu III (born 1925) is the 20th Obi of Otolo and Igwe of Nnewi kingdom though of seventeenth generation.

 Igwe Orizu III was instrumental in the clearing of the Agbo Edo forest.

 His Uncle, Prince Nwafor Orizu was Nigeria's first republic senate President and his grandfather, Igwe Orizu I (Eze Ugbonyamba) was the first Igbo man to own and drive a car in the entire Eastern Region.

 The Ofala Nnewi is a cultural festival held every year to celebrate the coronation of the Igwe of Nnewi.
+He recently celebrated his 100th birthday in October 2025, becoming a centenarian.

 Cultural transformation

 The King is the first of Nigerian Kings to abolish the Osu caste system, thus making everyone in the province of Nnewi free born.
 Kenneth also discouraged wastage of resources at traditional marriage and funeral ceremonies.

 Social advocacy

 The King dealt with a political crisis in Nnewi by allowing the town in a general assembly to choose a title for him to restore peace in the town.
 Thereafter, the community named him the GENERAL OF PEACE.
 His other title is, Commander of the Order of the Niger (CON).
 The Chief is a one-Star Paul Harris Fellow of Rotary International.